-A measure of the maximum straightness deviation of the measurement values from
+A measure of the maximum straightness deviation of the measurement values from a "best-fit line".

 Max: 892 (for values within the image field; depending on the type of measurement, calculated values may reach up to 10636)

 Only if the deviation is in the range between MINIMUM and MAXIMUM in the "Testing" tab is the tool result OK (green LED in the tool list).